ahilke/js-crap-score/README.md

 # CRAP Score

-Calculate and visualise the CRAP score of a JS/TS project using the provided API or CLI.
+Calculate and visualize the CRAP score of a JS/TS project using the provided API or CLI.

 ## Example